lukaslehner/covid19policytrackers/index.md

       - Interval of data collection: weekly individual level panel data
       - Availability of individual level data from pre-CoVID: No
       - Number of observations: ~ 1.500 per week
-    - Micro data availablity: no (planned?)
+    - Micro data availablity: no (planned: N/A)
     - Data format: .html (daily reports)
     - By [@VieCER_](https://twitter.com/VieCER_)